jofdorneles/data_science/README.md

 ## Background in:

 Intern at [Fundação CERTI](https://www.certi.org.br/), supporting the development of projects related to ecosystems and innovation environments.
-At the beginning of the journey to become a data scientist.
+At the beginning of the journey to becoming a data scientist.

 ### Projects: